introandroid10/teamproject/README.md

 5) Access data from API sites such as Canvas or Tumblr
 6) Search feature for other available RSS sites
 7) Other features?

+--- Update from Jesus ----

+Added ItemsActivty.java and activity_items.xml as the next part after clicking on a feed from the main page.
+Clicking on a feed on the main page passes a bundle that contains that feed object.

+Database can read and write.
+Loading an RSS feed from a string url works.